UniSiegenWiNeMe/opendash-docs/README.md

-# Wellcome to the open.DASH Documentation
+# Welcome to the open.DASH Documentation

 This page is still under construction.